utelecon/utelecon.github.io/en/faculty_members/index.md

 MFA setup is not mandatory at this time, but it is recommended for better security of your UTokyo Account.
 Please follow the setup procedures in the “**[Using Multi-Factor Authentication for UTokyo Accounts](/en/utokyo_account/mfa/)**” page.

+## Using Zoom

+Zoom is a simultaneous interactive web conferencing system, and is one of the most frequently used tools in online classes.
+There are other conferencing systems that perform similar functions, but if there is no particular reason, we recommend you use Zoom as it is a familiar tool for students.

+### Signing in to Zoom

+The University of Tokyo has a license agreement with Zoom, and by signing in and using it, you can hold meetings with a maximum capacity of 300 participants and for a 30-hour duration.

+{% include zoom_signin_browser.md %}

+The app has a different sign-in procedure than that of the browser.
+Please refer to the [Zoom sign-in procedure page](https://utelecon.adm.u-tokyo.ac.jp/zoom/zoom_signin) for more information (please note that you cannot sign in with more than one PCs/tablets/smartphones at the same time; however, you can sign in with one PC, one tablet, and one smartphone simultaneously).

+### Creating a Meeting Room

+Below are the steps for setting up a Zoom meeting room.

+1. Sign in to Zoom, and click "Schedule a Meeting" in the top right corner.
+2. The meeting setup page will appear.
+    - Enter the name (title) of the meeting room in the "Topic" field.
+    - Enter the date, time, and duration of the meeting.
+If you check the "Recurring meeting" checkbox, you can hold classes multiple times in one meeting room (without changing the URL).
+    - Please be cautious of enabling “Require authentication to join” to restrict access to a meeting room, especially at the beginning of the new semester, because some students have not set up their UTokyo account.
+For more details, please see "[Restricting Access to Zoom Meeting Rooms for Online Classes](/en/faculty_members/zoom_access_control)."
+3. Click “Save.”
+You will be directed to a page where you can confirm the details of the meeting room you have set up.
+The meeting room URL will be displayed in the "Invite Link" section.
+Participants can enter the room using this URL.

+### Detailed Instructions

+For detailed instructions on how to use Zoom, please refer to the **[Zoom page on this site](/en/zoom/)**.

 ## Precondition

 ### List of information systems